liberland/Constitution/Liberland-constitution.md

 * **§V.6.** The Supreme Court shall be presided over by the Chief Justice of the Supreme Court, and shall be composed of the Chief Justice and four other Judges called the Justices of the Supreme Court.
   * **§V.6(1)** The Supreme Court shall reach its decisions with a simple majority.
   * **§V.6(2)** The Chief Justice and other Justices of the Supreme Court shall be appointed by the Chancellor for life.
-  * **§V.6(3)** The Chief Justice of the Supreme Court or any Justice of the Supreme Court shall be only removable from their position by the Citizens with a majority of two-thirds votes in a referendum called by 10% of the Citizenry.
+  * **§V.6(3)** The Chief Justice of the Supreme Court or any Justice of the Supreme Court shall be only removable from their position by the Citizens with a majority of two-thirds votes in a referendum called by 10% of all Citizens.
   * **§V.6(4)** The Supreme Court shall have jurisdiction to issue statements which clarify the law of the Free Republic of Liberland upon the request submitted by the Cabinet; such statements are binding upon lower Courts in all future proceedings where applicable.
   * **§V.6(5)** The Supreme Court shall hear appeals from the Civil Court and the Criminal Court on the point of law where the Supreme Court grants a permission; such verdicts are binding upon lower courts on the point of law in all future proceedings where applicable.
   * **§V.6(6)** The Supreme Court shall review prima facie constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, unanimously, declares the Bill to be constitutional.